-A woman and a dentist from India, since I immigrated to the USA in 2007, I have been working very hard to prepare myself for dental school here in America - for my National Board Dental Examinations in addition to the TOEFL - at the same time that I now have two lovely children.
-I am now completing my second of two Continuing Dental Education courses through the California Dental Association, dealing with evidence based dentistry for the clinician and infection control.
-I feel strongly that I have greatly enhanced my potential as a dentist, with respect to treatment as well as assessment and evaluation.
-I have particularly enjoyed the case studies with which I have engaged that focus on the elderly, particularly those with uncertain treatment options.
+A woman and a dentist from India, since I immigrated to the USA in 2007, I have been working extremely hard to prepare myself for dental school here in America - for my National Board Dental Examinations in addition to the TOEFL while raising two lovely children.
+I am completing my second of two Continuing Dental Education courses through the California Dental Association, dealing with evidence-based dentistry for the clinician and infection control.
+I feel strongly that I have enhanced my potential as a dentist concerning treatment, assessment, and evaluation.
+I have particularly enjoyed the case studies I have engaged in that focus on the elderly, particularly those with uncertain treatment options.

 I am especially interested in the complex relationships between infection and oral health.
-This is why I was especially excited by my second CE course dealing with infection.
-I learned an enormous amount of material not only about minimum standards of infection control by also disease transmission, as well as waste management and laboratory controls.
-In the future, I particularly look forward to being very active in professional associations, as I was back in India with the Tamil Nadu State Dental Conference, where I presented a paper in 2004 dealing with Oral Sub mucous Fibrosis.
-As a dentist in India, I was especially concerned with the devastation that resulted from the use of tobacco and alcohol, ultimately leading to oral cancer, even among some members of my family.
-Thus, I carry with me the dream of returning to India and helping to implement oral health consciousness raising campaigns.
-I hope to use the world-class training that I will receive in America to return to India and stay as long as possible over the next several decades, so that I can make my mark in dental outreach and education among some of the world’s neediest populations.
+I was especially excited by my second CE course dealing with illness.
+I learned much about minimum infection control standards, disease transmission, waste management, and laboratory controls.
+In the future, I look forward to being highly active in professional associations.
+At the Tamil Nadu State Dental Conference, I presented a paper in 2004 dealing with Oral Sub Mucous Fibrosis.
+I became most concerned with the devastation from tobacco and alcohol, leading to oral cancer, even among some family members.
+I carry the dream of returning to India and helping to implement verbal health consciousness-raising campaigns.
+I hope to use the world-class training I will receive in America to return to India and stay as long as possible over several decades to make my mark in dental outreach and education among some of the world’s neediest populations.

-I did not see a dentist myself until the age of 16.
-I had been largely convinced that I was ugly until that time, as a result of a retained deciduous tooth, which the dentist extracted.
-Until that time, I had repressed my smile, lest others notice my abnormal tooth.
-After the extraction, I became confident with my own smile, and I yearn to bring this kind of joy and confidence to others.
+I did not see a dentist myself until the age of sixteen.
+I was convinced I was ugly until that time due to a retained deciduous tooth, which the dentist extracted.
+Until then, I had repressed my smile lest others notice my abnormal tooth.
+After the extraction, I became confident with my smile and yearned to bring this joy and confidence to others.